fjvallarino/monomer/docs/tutorials/01-basics.md

 #### Can I avoid using lenses?

 Yes!
-All the included components have two versions, one for lenses and one for values (with a **V** suffix).
+All the included widgets have two versions, one for lenses and one for values (with a **V** suffix).
 When using the **V** versions, you need to provide the current value and an event that will be generated when the value managed by the widget changes.
 Once you receive the event, you can update your model using your preferred mechanism.
-Since the widget receives the value you provide, if you don't update the model it will keep displaying the previous value.
+Since the widget receives the value you provide as a parameter, if you don't update the model it will keep displaying the previous value.

 In general, unless you need to perform some kind of validation (or you really don't like lenses), the non **V** version is simpler and avoids boilerplate.